This versatile, flavorful coconut curry sauce is delicious in pretty much any dish. It only takes about five minutes to make in your blender!

 You can also totally fix it if you end up with a sauce that’s too hot.
 Just add more coconut milk until you reach your desired heat level.
 Making your perfect Coconut Curry Sauce is all about that balance, and once you find it, you are golden.

 What’s super great about this recipe is that you don’t have to cook it.
 Just blend and pour.
-Of course, you can warm this sauce up in the microwave or on the stovetop, if you want a warm sauce, but it’s not necessary.

 I wasn’t kidding about it only taking five minutes!